pikokr/browser-image-resizer/README.md

 ## Introduction

 This library allows for cross-browser image downscaling and resizing utilizing `<canvas>`.
-The code was part of Ross Turner's [HTML5-ImageUploader](https://github.com/rossturner/HTML5-ImageUploader).
-Note that this is meant to be a browser-only utility and will not work in Node.js.
+Note that this is browser-only utility and will not work in Node.js.

 <!--
 ## Demo